Stormwater Guidebook (200pixels)

 The “Guide to Sustainable Design with Concrete” is a tool developed to assist the design community in their drive toward sustainable design.
 The guide includes an application of the Water Balance Model to demonstrate the use of pervious pavers.

-“The Real Estate Foundation grant is what really allowed us to venture into the community and establish this relationship with ARC Woodworking,” said Richard Boase.
+“The program involves placing wooden monitoring stations.
+The Real Estate Foundation grant is what really allowed us to venture into the community and establish this relationship with ARC Woodworking,” said Richard Boase.
 “We were able to go to ARC Woodworking with a rather unique and weird-looking contraption and they immediately said ‘Yes we can help you’.
 They have been great to work with I am sure we will be working together in the future,” stated Richard Boase.
+The unique nature of the project equipment, combined with the timing, required the District to look outside for assistance with assembly.

 The challenge for high growth communities is to make informed choices that will produce cumulative benefits over time, and thereby ensure long-term community vitality and liveability.
 The Green Infrastructure Partnership brought its ‘design with nature' message to a receptive audience at a Sustainability Community Breakfast hosted by the Greater Vancouver Regional District.